 A great webinar is a gift that keeps on giving, as far as small businesses go.
 As long as you have a quality recording of it, you can use it as a versatile and valuable piece of content.
 They can be a tremendous lead generation tool.
 You can offer your website visitors free access to a copy of the webinar if they sign up for your email list.
 This kind of freebie can be very enticing if the subject is one that they want to know more about.

 Another option could be to put the webinar up on YouTube.
 Not only will this provide you with great content to build up your YouTube channel, it may also earn you new YouTube subscribers if your viewers like what you are saying.
 If you are feeling very ambition, you could build up a library of webinars, each on a different subject.
 These webinars can often be used as content for Facebook or Twitter posts, or as the basis for a larger course or program.

 The trick of building a webinar, of course, is to get started as soon as you can.
 All you really need to begin developing a webinar is an idea, something that you know well and are passionate about.
-If you don’t quite know where to go from there, please feel free to get in contact with me today for a free consultation.
-As a virtual assistant, I have extensive experience developing webinars for a number of different industries.
+If you’re still shaking your head, thinking that creating a webinar sounds like way too much work, I have a few things that might help.